Osimhen scores on Napoli return against Bologna | Goal.com

 The Nigeria international landed awkwardly and hit his head on the turf following a collision with Cristian Romero in the encounter.

-The forward was subsequently rushed to the hospital, where he spent the night but after undergoing several tests, he was cleared of any head damage and advised to rest before playing again.
+The forward was subsequently rushed to the hospital, where he spent the night, but after undergoing several tests, he was cleared of any serious injury but advised to rest before playing again.

-Osimhen missed the Parthenopeans’ last seven games due to the head problems, including last Wednesday’s draw against Sassuolo.
+Subsequently, Osimhen missed the Parthenopeans’ last seven games, including last Wednesday’s draw against Sassuolo.

 Osimhen was introduced for Dries Mertens in the 53rd minute and wasted no time to announce himself in the encounter.